 Eraxis may also be used for purposes not listed in this medication guide.

 Use Eraxis for the full prescribed length of time.
 Your symptoms may improve before the infection is completely cleared.
 Skipping doses may also increase your risk of further infection that is resistant to antibiotics.
 Anidulafungin will not treat a viral infection such as the common cold or flu.

 Before using Eraxis, tell your doctor if you have liver disease.

-FDA pregnancy category C. It is not known whether Eraxis will harm an unborn baby.
-Tell your doctor if you are pregnant or plan to become pregnant while using this medicine.
+It is not known whether anidulafungin will harm an unborn baby.
+Tell your doctor if you are pregnant or plan to become pregnant.

 How is Eraxis given?

 Eraxis is sometimes given for up to 14 days after lab tests show that the infection has cleared.
 Use this medicine for the full prescribed length of time.
-This medicine will not treat a viral infection such as the flu or a common cold.
+Anidulafungin will not treat a viral infection such as the flu or a common cold.

-After you mix the powder and diluent, you may store the Eraxis mixture at room temperature for up to 24 hours before further diluting it.
+After mixing Eraxis, you may store this mixture at room temperature for up to 24 hours before further diluting it.
 The final diluted solution may be stored at room temperature for up to 48 hours.